 6. What should I bring to Collegium?

 First, check the class descriptions and see if the classes you want to take require students to bring special equipment or materials.
-Some classes may have fees to cover materials provided or for handouts, so bring cash (exact change is preferred).
+Some classes may have fees to cover handouts or materials, so bring cash (exact change is preferred).
 It's a good idea to bring note-taking materials for all classes.

 7. What should I wear at Collegium?

-The SCA asks that attendees will make an attempt at dressing in pre-1600 costume for the event.
+The SCA asks that all attendees make an attempt at dressing in pre-1600 costume for the event.
 This emphasizes that there are no spectators, and we are all participants in researching and recreating history.
+But don't worry about wearing your finest or fanciest costumes -- everyone is here to learn.
+Please leave the wide hoops and giant hats at home so there's more space for students.

 Have more questions or comments?

-Please go to the Contact Us page to email the Chancellor.
+Please go to the Contact Us page to email the Collegium Staff.

 Updates